apache/commons-geometry/commons-geometry-examples/examples-io/README.md

 Donations
 ---------
-You like Persistent storage examples?
+You like Apache Commons Geometry IO Examples?
 Then [donate back to the ASF](https://www.apache.org/foundation/contributing.html) to support the development.

 Additional Resources
 --------------------